10 Must-Do Experiences That Will Make You Fall in Love with Japan

 When you are in Hiroshima, you can visit the Mazda Museum.
 The famous automaker has opened the museum and parts of the factory for the public.
 You will learn more about the history of this brand, and you will see the vehicle assembly line and popular car models.

-The best opportunity to watch sumo wrestlers live is at one of the big tournaments held each year in Tokyo, Osaka, Nagoya and Fukuoka.
 Most tournaments are organized at the Kokugikan sumo stadium, located in Tokyo’s Ryogoku district.
 The tournaments last for 15 days each, so you can also coordinate your stay in Japan with one of these events.

-4. Explore beautiful Kyoto
+4. Explore Beautiful Kyoto

-Gion is a famous district of Kyoto with geishas.
-You can find many restaurants, teahouses and shops here.
-Other trendy tourist spots in Kyoto are Fushimi Inari shrine, Kinkaku-Ji temple and Monkey Park Iwatayama.
-But, the most famous place is Arashiyama Bamboo Forest, a beautiful 4 km (2.48 miles) walking trail.
+Other trendy tourist spots in Kyoto are Fushimi Inari Shrine, Kinkaku-Ji Temple and Monkey Park Iwatayama.
+But the most famous place is the Arashiyama Bamboo Forest with its beautiful 4 km (2.48 miles) walking trail.

 Kyoto is also the best place in Japan to admire cherry blossoms.
 The cherry blossom season usually starts in March.